github-education-resources/GitHubGraduation-2021/README.md

 ## 2. Add yourself to Yearbook 🏫

-Replace `<YOUR-USERNAME>` with your GitHub username in this guide.
+Replace `aryan0078` with your GitHub username in this guide.

-### First, create the folder _data/YOUR-USERNAME/
+### First, create the folder _data/aryan0078/
 Fork this repository, create a new folder inside the `_data` folder, and name it with your username.
-It should look something like this `_data/<YOUR-USERNAME>/`.
+It should look something like this `_data/aryan0078/`.
 Ex.

 ```
 _data/MonaTheOctocat/
 ```
 ### Second, add your profile information
-Create a markdown file in your folder following the convention `<YOUR-USERNAME>.md`.
+Create a markdown file in your folder following the convention `aryan0078.md`.
 Ex.

 ```
 _data/MonaTheOctocat/MonaTheOctocat.md